david-randoll/dynamic-table-association/README.md

 ---

-## Table Per Class Inheritance Approach
+## 3. Table Per Class Inheritance

-Each concrete class in the inheritance hierarchy is mapped to its own table.
-Tables are not related by foreign keys, and each contains all fields inherited from the base class.
+Each concrete class has its own full table, including inherited fields.
+No shared base table.

 ### Key Points

-- **Separate Tables**: Each concrete subclass has its own table, including inherited fields.
-- **No Referential Integrity**: There is no foreign key relationship between tables.
-Each table stands alone.
+- **Independent Tables**: No foreign keys between subclass tables.
-- **No Shared Primary Key**: Each table manages its own primary keys.
-- **Polymorphic Queries**: Queries across the hierarchy are performed with `UNION` statements.
+- **Polymorphic Queries**: Hibernate generates `UNION` across tables.

-#### Importance of Referential Integrity

-With this approach, **referential integrity is not enforced** at the database level, which can lead to data inconsistency if not managed carefully.
-You must ensure integrity through application logic.

-#### How to Use

-Change the `@Inheritance` annotation to
-`@Inheritance(strategy = InheritanceType.TABLE_PER_CLASS)` in your entity classes.

-#### Advantages

-- Fully independent tables for each subclass.
+### Pros

+- Each table is self-contained.
-- Useful for hierarchies where subclasses do not share data and are queried independently.
+- Good if subclasses are rarely queried together.

----
+### Cons

+- No referential integrity at the DB level for the hierarchy.
+- Polymorphic queries can be slow (use UNION).
+- Duplicate schema between tables.

-## ERD Diagram
+### ERD Diagram

 ![img_3.png](img_3.png)